 An institution must be accredited by an accrediting commission recognized by the Department of Education in order to participate in the Title IV programs.
 We have institutional accreditation by the Higher Learning Commission, which is an accrediting commission recognized by the Department of Education.
 To remain accredited, we must continuously meet accreditation standards relating to, among other things, performance, institutional control, institutional integrity, educational quality, faculty, administrative capability, resources, and financial stability.
-We most recently obtained reaccreditation in 2007 for the ten-year period through 2017.
-Following a comprehensive evaluation by the Higher Learning Commission during the Fall of 2016, we expect our accreditation to be reaffirmed in the Spring of 2017.
+We most recently obtained reaccreditation in 2017 for the ten-year period through 2027.
+Following a comprehensive review of the institution's academic offerings, governance and administration, mission, finances and resources that occurred during 2016, the University's accreditation was reaffirmed by the HLC's Institutional Actions council at its meeting on February 28, 2017 with no requirements for any monitoring or interim reports.
+The comprehensive review occurs every 10 years, along with a mid-term report in year four.
 If we fail to satisfy any of the Higher Learning Commission's standards, however, we could lose our accreditation by the Higher Learning Commission, which would cause us to lose our eligibility to participate in the Title IV programs, could cause a significant decline in our total student enrollments, and could have a material adverse effect on us.
 In addition, many of our individual educational programs are also accredited by specialized accrediting commissions or approved by specialized state agencies.
 If we fail to satisfy the standards of any of those specialized accrediting commissions or state agencies, we could lose the specialized accreditation or approval for the affected programs, which could result in materially reduced student enrollments in those programs and have a material adverse effect on us.